 The case is Nonend Inventions NV v.
 Spotify USA Inc., 1:12- cv-01041, U.S. District Court, District of Delaware (Wilmington).

 H.L.
 Heinz Co.
-(HNZ), the Pittsburgh-based food company, was sued for patent infringement by an Illinois inventor.
+(HNZ:US), the Pittsburgh-based food company, was sued for patent infringement by an Illinois inventor.

 Scott Alan White, in a suit filed in federal court in Chicago, said he invented a container to be used for condiments and made a presentation to Heinz, suggesting the company use the product for individual-serving ketchup packages.